CoffeeWheat/The-cooler-CoffeeWheat-Discord-bot/README.md

-# The cooler CoffeeWheat Discord bot
+# The cooler CoffeeWheat Discord bot (abandoned)
  This is The cooler CoffeeWheat Discord bot
- (Also this project is abandon, for now.)
+ (Also this project is abandoned, for now.)